The Hand & Wrist Center

 From 1989 through 1990, Dr. Nathan was a Clinical Instructor in the Department of Orthopedic Surgery at the University of California, San Francisco.
 During that period, he was involved in both clinical teaching and laboratory research in the Hand and Microvascular section of the Orthopedic Surgery Department.

-Dr. Nathan presently holds an Associate Clinical Professor of Orthopedic Surgery position at Harbor/UCLA Medical Center.
-In the past, he had been the Chief of the Hand Surgery Section from 1992 through 1999.
-Today, he remains an active member of the teaching staff.
+From 1992 through 1999, Dr. Nathan was an Associate Clinical Professor of Orthopedic Surgery at Harbor/UCLA Medical Center, as well as the Chief of the Hand Surgery Section.

 Dr. George A. Macer